picturethis-play/picturethis/README.md

 ## Development

-Picture This was created by Daniel Fry, Ricardo Rivera-Chavez, and Gaute Rongve using Svelte and Socket.IO.
+PictureThis was created by Daniel Fry, Ricardo Rivera-Chavez, and Gaute Rongve using Svelte and Socket.IO.
 The basis of the game revolves around a drawable area on the screen built on an HTML canvas.

 ## Getting Started